Using storage heaters and immersion heaters correctly

 You’ll need to have your RTS or DTS meter replaced.
 This is because the radio signal is being switched off.

-Your electric heating and hot water could stop working if you don’t have it replaced before the radio signal is turned off.
+Your electric heating and hot water could stop working if you don’t have your meter replaced before the radio signal is turned off.

 If you don’t know what tariff you’re on